-White, flaky fish, golden, glistening batter, and fat, vinegar-dowsed chips… we all love fish and chips.
+White, flaky fish in golden, glistening batter, accompanied by fat, vinegar-dowsed chips… we all love fish and chips.
 Mitch Tonks serves his the classic way, with a homemade tartare sauce (very easy to make) and a squeeze of lemon.

 Perfect for a picnic, and what the Cornish miners used to eat every day, pasties are a huge part of our history and are loved all over the country.
 Andy Bates sticks to the traditional recipe of swedes, beef and potato.
 You really can't go far wrong with a pasty.

 Is this THE most British pudding of them all?
-It may have been invented by a bunch of public school boys, but Eton Mess works wonders for us all.
-Valentine Warner’s version throws the usual suspects – meringue and double cream – together with smashed blackberries.
+It may have been invented by a bunch of public schoolboys, but Eton Mess works wonders for us all.
+Eric Lanlard uses mascarpone and fresh raspberries along with a surprise ingredient: strawberry popping candy.